Kidney Polyps

 Nerve Supply

 The kidneys are innervated by autonomic nerves that help regulate blood flow and kidney function.
-Polyps are not directly related to the nerve supply but may cause discomfort or pain if they irritate surrounding tissues or structures.
+Polyps are not directly related to the nerve supply but may cause discomfort or if they irritate surrounding tissues or structures.

 Types of Kidney Polyps